Privacy notice

 What personal data is collected about users on this Website?

-Users can provide personal information to Contraste on this website by navigating, applying online or using the contact form.
+Users can provide personal information to Contraste via this website by browsing, applying online or using the contact form.

-For each request through the contact web form, Contraste Europe collects the following information:
+For each request via the contact web form, Contraste Europe collects the following information:

-During navigation, our server stores a server log consisting of your IP address and request history (such as page requests).
+- During browsing, our server stores information relating to your IP address and request history (such as the history of pages visited).

 Navigation

-Contraste maintains server logs with the goal of detecting intrusions and fixing bugs on the Web site to ensure system security.
+Contraste retains information about your browsing for the purpose of detecting intrusions and correcting bugs on the website to ensure system security.

-The information provided by the user through the Contact Web form is used only to respond to the user’s request.
-With the user’s express consent, his personal information may also be used to send him mailings on work-related topics (new service offerings, participation in trade shows…).
+The information provided by the user via the web contact form is used solely to respond to the user’s request.
+With the user’s express consent, his/her personal data may also be used to send him/her mailings on work-related subjects (new service offers, participation in trade fairs, etc.).

-Data about users is used only for these purposes.
+User data is only used for these purposes.

-- Users send a mail to the “info” mail of a Contraste group company;
+- Users send a message to the “info” address of a company in the Contrast group;

-- Users send a request via the Contact Web form; Cookies
+- Users send a request via the web contact form ;

 Navigation

-Contraste’s IT department (controller) and Audaxis SAS (hosting company, processor) are the main recipients of the user’s server log for the purpose described above.
-Access to the server log is secured and supervised.
-Audaxis SAS, as data processor, guarantees to take all technical and organizational measures to protect data as required by the new General Data Protection Regulation (GDPR) that replaces the Data Protection Directive 95/46/EC.
+Contraste’s IT department (Data Controller) and Audaxis SAS (Host, Data Processor) are the main recipients of the log for the purposes described above.
+Access to the log is secure and supervised.
+Audaxis SAS, as Data Processor, guarantees to take all technical and organisational measures to protect data as required by the General Data Protection Regulation (RGPD).

-Contraste’s Sales Department is the main recipient of the user information collected by the Contact Webform for the purpose described above.
-Depending on the nature of the request, the user’s personal data may be transmitted to other departments/companies of Contraste Europe involved in the request (Recruitment, Marketing, IT, Admin…).
+Contraste’s sales department is the main recipient of the information collected from users via the contact and newsletter registration forms for the purposes described above.
+Depending on the nature of the request, the user’s personal data may be passed on to other Contraste Europe departments/companies involved in the request (Recruitment, Marketing, IT, Admin…) and to certain Data Processors who need access to your data in order to provide their services (e.g. MailChimp).

-Each user is clearly informed about the use of their personal data as described in this privacy policy.
+All users of our website are clearly informed of the use of their personal data as described in this privacy policy.

-How long does Contraste store users’ personal data and what is the legal basis?
+How long does Contraste keep users’ personal data and what is the legal basis?

 Contact form

-Personal data from the contact form are kept for the time necessary to answer the user’s request.
+Personal data from the contact form is kept for the time necessary to respond to the user’s request.
 The retention period is variable and depends on the complexity of the request.
-When a user submits a contact form, he should expect to receive a response.
+When a user submits a contact form, he or she can expect to receive a reply.

-If the request is commercial, after opt-in, Contraste keeps data for 3 years after the last contact according to the recommendations of the privacy authorities and only with the express consent of the candidate.
+If the request is a commercial one, Contraste keeps the data for 3 years after the last contact, in accordance with the recommendations of the privacy protection authorities and only with the candidate’s explicit consent.

-Regarding the new General Data Protection Regulation (GDPR), users have the following rights regarding their personal data stored by Contraste:
+In relation to the General Data Protection Regulation (GDPR), users have the following rights in relation to their personal data stored by Contrast:

 - Right of access